explosion/spaCy/extra/DEVELOPER_DOCS/Code Conventions.md

     dir_checksum.update(sub_file.read_bytes())
 ```

-If any of the TODOs you've added are important and should be fixed soon, you should add a task for this on the project board or an issue on the issue tracker to make sure we don't forget to address it.
+If any of the TODOs you've added are important and should be fixed soon, you should add a task for this on Explosion's internal Ora board or an issue on the public issue tracker to make sure we don't forget to address it.

 ## Type hints